 While LaLiga says it has made numerous attempts to engage with Google to mitigate this persistent issue, Google’s use of enforcement mechanisms such as Google Play Protect and better monitoring for recurring offenders remain insufficient, they said.

-The top IPTV site identified by LaLiga was Magis TV, based primarily in Shenzhen, China, and serving millions of users throughout Latin America and Europe.
+The top IPTV site identified by LaLiga was Magis TV, based primarily in Shenzhen, China, and serving millions of users throughout Latin America and Europe, detailed below.

 Magis TV

-In addition to the comment from LaLiga, Magis TV was noted by a number of other submissions to the USTR.
-This article singles out Magis TV as a classic example of an ‘IPTV’ piracy operation.
+In addition to the comment from LaLiga, Magis TV was noted in several other submissions to the USTR, both as a concern and s a classic example of an ‘IPTV’ piracy operation.

 For example, the entire 9-page submission by Galaxy Entertainment of Venezuela’s streaming video operator Simple TV (which previously operated under the DirecTV brand) also detailed Magis TV.
 Galaxy Entertainment partners with the MPA’s Alliance for Creativity and Entertainment (ACE) to counter pirates in Latin America.